The Ultimate Guide To Automatic Pool Cleaners 2020

 Pros and Cons of Suction Side Pool Cleaners

-- They are the cheapest automatic pool cleaners.
+- They are the least expensive automatic pool cleaners.

 - Easy to set up and maintain.